WorldHealthOrganization/smart-anc/input/pagecontent/index.md

 [WHO recommendations on antenatal care for a positive pregnancy experience](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/anc-positive-pregnancy-experience/en/)

-Note that the content of this implementation guide is draft material that has not yet been tested or validated for use in production environments.
+This implementation guide is part of the WHO Smart Guidelines approach to support countries to integrate WHO global data and health recommendations into digital systems accurately and consistently.
+This new approach to global health in the digital age beings with maternal health and the launch of the [WHO Smart Antenatal Care Guidelines](https://www.srhr.org/antenatalcare/)

-This implementation guide is part of the WHO Smart Guidelines initiative to facilitate digital implementation of WHO guidelines by providing FHIR-based computable representations of the key components of the WHO Smart Guideline digital accelerator kit:
+This guide is prepared to facilitate digital implementation of WHO ANC guidelines by providing FHIR-based computable representations of and implementation guidance for using the key components of the WHO ANC digital adaptation kit (DAK):

-* Health Interventions
+* Health Interventions & Recommendations
 * Generic Personas
 * User Scenarios
-* Business Processes
+* Business Processes & Workflows
-* Data Elements
+* Core Data Elements
 * Decision Support Logic
-* Indicators
+* Indicators & Monitoring
+* Functional & Non-functional Requirements

+Note that the content of this implementation guide is draft material that has not yet been tested or validated for use in production environments.

 Note that this is a working draft currently in progress, and subject to change without notice.
 The current focus is on representation of generic personas, data elements, decision support logic, and indicators.